legal

 But the core of city management — the part that defines the role — is profoundly human.
 City managers must navigate competing political interests among council members.
 They must build consensus in communities divided by development decisions.
 They must make judgment calls during emergencies where the data is incomplete and the stakes are real: lives, livelihoods, community trust.

 Consider the comparison.
-Urban planners face 19% automation risk with similar data-analysis AI augmentation.
+Urban planners face 19% automation risk [Fact] with similar data-analysis AI augmentation.
 Operations managers across all industries sit at a higher risk because their work is more process-oriented and less politically embedded.
 City managers benefit from the same dynamic that protects other leadership roles: the more relational and political the work, the more resistant it is to automation.
 Explore related data for urban planners and operations managers.

 Why Government Leadership Is AI-Resistant